What causes multiple myeloma pain?

 - Painful bone lesions that haven’t responded to chemotherapy.

-- Spinal compression due to tumor
+- Spinal cord compression due to tumor

 There are two treatments for fractured vertebrae that can stabilize the bone and help ease back pain: